 Tripods:

-Carrying around a tripod might seem unnecessary but it can make such a difference to your photography, especially in low light or for landscape.
-Depending on your camera set up and the type of images you plan on taking a portable travel tripod or a Gorilla pod are ideal.
-The travel tripod allows you to keep any size of camera stable but requires a pretty level surface where as a Gorilla Pod can wrap around any surface such as poles as offers much more unique angles as well as being much smaller.
+Carrying around a tripod might seem unnecessary but it can make such a difference to your photography, especially in low light or landscape.
+Depending on your camera set-up and the type of images you plan on taking a portable travel tripod or a Jobby tripod is ideal.
+The travel tripod allows you to keep any size of camera stable but requires a pretty level surface whereas a jobby Tripod can wrap around any surface such as poles and offers many more unique angles as well as being much smaller.
 No matter if you have the best camera for travel photography or not, a tripod will help your photography no end.

 Bags and cases: